Watch the video and explore the tabs below to find out more about Contour’s revolutionary RollerMouse.

 Update, February 16 2015: The peer review stage has now been completed.
 Please feel free to download and read the complete review below, originally published in Applied Ergonomics Journal.

-We recognise that RollerMouse may not suit all individuals.
+We also recognise that RollerMouse may not suit all individuals.
 It takes a while to adapt to a new way of working, and every person’s ergonomic needs vary.

 That is why we offer a 30-Day Trial to businesses and individuals alike.